Welcome

 PGY-2 Ambulatory Care Residency

-The PGY2 Ambulatory Care residents will practice within the Cleveland Clinic Health System, including hospital-based clinics on the main campus, as well as several non-hospital-based clinics within Cleveland Clinic family health centers.
-The pharmacist-driven ambulatory care clinics utilize consult agreements that allow pharmacists to initiate, discontinue, and modify medications for the disease states delegated by the physician or advanced practice provider.
-Required rotations are primary care 1, primary care 2, anticoagulation 1, anticoagulation 2, pharmacy administration 1, diabetes 1, geriatrics, heart failure, and HIV.
-Residents will select 2 elective rotations from the following list: diabetes 2, gastroenterology, managed care, pharmacogenomics, pharmacy administration 2, rheumatology, specialty pharmacy, and transplant.
+PGY-2 Ambulatory Care residents will practice within the Cleveland Clinic Health System including, hospital- based clinics on the main campus, as well as several non-hospital-based clinics within Cleveland Clinic family health centers.
+The pharmacist-driven ambulatory care clinics utilize consult agreements that allow pharmacists to initiate, discontinue and modify medications for the disease states delegated by the physician or advanced practice provider.
+Required rotations are: primary care 1, primary care 2, anticoagulation 1, anticoagulation 2, pharmacy administration 1, diabetes 1, geriatrics, heart failure, HIV.
+Residents will select two elective rotations from the following list: diabetes 2, gastroenterology, managed care, pharmacogenomics, pharmacy administration 2, pulmonary, rheumatology, specialty pharmacy, transplant.
 Pharmacist preceptors are available for all rotations listed.
-Additionally, direct patient care rotations have embedded pharmacists within specialty outpatient practices.
+Additionally, direct patient care rotations have embedded pharmacists within the specialty outpatient practices.

-Residents will complete a research project and manuscript, and then present at the following venues: resident conference, ambulatory care monthly, and the APPE student lecture series.
-To assist with building research skills, the residents will participate in the residency research curriculum that takes place throughout the residency year.
-Additional research resources include staff statistician, statistical software, and grant funding through the department of pharmacy.
-Optional Experience: Residents can choose to complete a leadership certificate which is a 12-month training program that focuses on 4 key areas: essentials of leadership, leading yourself, leading others, and leading the profession of pharmacy.
+Residents will complete a research project, manuscript and present at the resident conference, ambulatory care monthly, and the APPE student lecture series.
+To assist with building research skills, the residents will participate in the research curriculum that takes place throughout the year.
+Additional resources include: staff statistician, statistical software, and grant funding through the department of pharmacy.

 Contact